Healthified Homemade Pizza Rolls made with a grain free sweet potato crust | Paleo + Gluten Free + Dairy Free

 Add the almonds to a blender or food processor and blend until you reach a soft, flour-like texture.

 Transfer the almond meal to a large mixing bowl with the mashed sweet potato, tapioca flour, salt, and garlic powder.
+Stir in the coconut oil.
 Mix everything until it all comes together to form a sticky dough.

 Sprinkle a little more tapioca flour over a large sheet of parchment paper.
 Place the dough on top of the paper and then place another sheet of parchment paper over the top.
 Roll out the dough between the paper until it's 1/8 inch thick.